trisdauvergne/milestone-project-03/README.md

 #### Every page
 - **Navigation bar** on every page, allowing the user to easily navigate across the site
-- **'WANT THAT' logo** to take the user back to the welcome page if desired
+- **'Want That' logo** to take the user back to the welcome page if desired
 - **View 'My lists'** option so the user can easily see all existing lists
 - **Create a new list** to easily allow the user to create a new list
 - **Add an item** to encourage the user to add items to existing lists